 3. File sharing systems

 File sharing systems are a unique option to send large files because they have a lot of other features included.
-Popular programs like Dropbox are cloud-based, which saves hard drive space.
+Popular programs like Dropbox are cloud-based, which saves precious hard drive space.
 It’s easy to send large files using these systems because of the linking method, where a link is generated to share with whomever you want to send the file to.
 The recipient can then access the file and download it directly to their system.

 The next step for organizations looking to create better projects and foster good communication is to find the right software to send large files.
-Digital asset management offers sharing of large files.
-DAM by Canto quickly and securely sends large files.
+Digital asset management offers unique and efficient ways to share large files.
+DAM by Canto quickly and securely sends large files using the newest technology.
 Administrators can monitor the various assets being shared or downloaded.
 Ultimately, DAM is a modern way to get your files to where they need to go.